microsoft/xbox-game-streaming-tools/README.md

 #### MacOS

-The quick and easy way to install the TAK CLI on MacOS is through Homebrew:
+The TAK CLI can be installed on MacOS using Homebrew.
+If you have not installed Homebrew, you can do so by following the instructions on the [Homebrew website](https://brew.sh/).

 ```bash
 brew install microsoft/xbox-game-creator-tools/tak-cli